Home Compare INTU vs SAP.DE

 Intuit vs SAP: Which Stock Looks Stronger in 2026?

-Intuit holds the cleaner structural position, with stability as the main driver and valuation adding further support.
-SAP SE still has the edge on stability, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with Intuit carrying a narrow edge on growth.
+SAP SE still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (INTU: S&P 500, SAP.DE: HDAX).
+Peer scores are normalised within each company's primary universe (INTU: Nasdaq 100, SAP.DE: HDAX).

 INDUSTRY COMPARISON